helium/HIP/0128-energy-subnetwork.md

 Gateway vendors can issue coupons to hotspots for the onboarding fees.
 If a coupon is redeemed and the vendor do not have enough DC/ENERGY to cover it, twice the amount will be slashed (50% will go to an insurance fund and 50% will be burned) from the vendor funds.
 When a vendor is below the minimum stake after slashing they are not allowed to issue coupons.

-The location of the entity is defined as part of the gateway onboarding.
+The location of the entity is defined as part of the DER onboarding.
 There is no separate location assertion fee.
-DERs are linked to the gateway by an on-chain mechanism.

 ### Network Rates